About this Recipe

 - ½ tablespoon onion powder

 - 1 cup of soaked cashews (sitting in boiling water for an hour or soaked overnight works)

 - Pinch of salt

-Drain and rinse three cans worth of jackfruit.
+Drain and rinse three cans’ worth of jackfruit.
 Once drained, dry as much as possible with a paper towel.
 The dryer the better.
-This bit takes some time but, it’s preferred than breaking apart with the cooking spoon while it’s in the pan—rip apart each piece of jackfruit so it looks like pulled “meat” shreds.
+Now rip apart each piece of jackfruit so it looks like pulled “meat” shreds—this can take some time, but it’s preferred rather than breaking it apart with the cooking spoon while it’s in the pan.

 Once the jackfruit has been pulled apart, toss into a pan with heated up vegetable oil.
 (Do not use olive oil.)
 Toss and stir for about a minute on medium heat.

 Once the jackfruit is evenly coated in the oil, add in salt, pepper, garlic, and onion powder.
 Stir and let sit for about 2 minutes.

 Then add in turmeric, nutritional yeast, and cumin and stir until all spices are evenly coated.

 Cover and let sit for about 5-7 minutes.
 Stir.
 You’re going to repeat this (about 6-7 times) until the jackfruit gets brown, dryer in texture, and lightly crispy.
 Slow and steady is the trick to get rid of the brine-y taste.
 (It tastes even better the next day!)
 Once jackfruit is finished, turn off the heat, and start on cheese.